Version 10 of the guidance supersedes previous versions. The key changes are:

 - they have been advised to self-isolate by a contact tracer from NHS Test Trace Protect

-- they have returned from overseas travel in the last 10 days from a non-exempt country and are required to be in quarantine
+- they have returned from overseas travel in the last 10 days (unless the visit is in exceptional circumstances)

 Additional COVID-19 guidance for care homes